What is MR Angiography?

 MRA vs. MRI

-Both MRA and MRI use magnetic fields for imaging, but their purposes differ:
+Both MRA and MRI use magnetic fields and radio waves, but their focus and applications differ:

 MRA vs. MR Venography (MRV)